Psychedelic/DIP721/spec.md

 #### setApprovalForAllDip721

 Enable or disable an `operator` to manage all of the tokens for the caller of this function.
-Multiple operators can be given permission at the same time.
+The contract allows multiple operators per owner.
 Approvals granted by the `approveDip721` function are independent from the approvals granted by `setApprovalForAll` function.